 How to Deep Fry Tempura

 If you ask me what’s the most difficult part of making Tempura, I’d say it’s to keep the right temperature at all times while deep frying.
 It cannot be too high or too low.
-Most of the time I do not require thermometer, but if you are not used to deep frying, I highly recommend you to get a thermometer to precisely know at what temperature you are deep frying.
+Most of the time I do not require a thermometer, but if you are not used to deep frying, I highly recommend you get a thermometer to precisely know at what temperature you are deep frying.
 The right sound of tempura being deep-fried is like a light sound.
 Like cider just being opened.
 That kind of light bubbly sound.

 In order to maintain the correct temperature, do not overcrowd with ingredients when deep frying.
 As guidance remember just half of the oil surface should be covered with ingredients.
 When you put too many ingredients in at once, the oil temperature will drop too quickly.

 What if the oil gets too hot?
-The quick solution to this is to add a bit of extra oil or add more cold battered ingredients.
+The quick solution to this is to add a bit of extra oil or add more cold-battered ingredients.
 As I said, it is all about temperature control when deep frying.

 Lastly, please pick up crumbs in the oil between batches.
 The burnt crumb will attach to your new tempura if you don’t pick them up, and oil will get darker once the crumbs become burnt and it leaves a bad flavor in the oil.